Iwona007/TaskProcesingConsumer/README.md

 ## 3 How it works
 When TaskProcessingProducer sent post request, please check log consumer log console to see message for examle:
 taskEvent: Task(taskId=1, input=ADBCDEF, pattern=ABC, taskType=NEW, result=ABC, ADBCDEF, status=0%)
+When application is sleeping you can check progress in the database.
+Also log console has all changes logged as well.